RosettaCommons/documentation/application_documentation/rna-denovo.md

 -in:file:silent                                  List of input files (in 'silent' format) that specify potential template structures or 'chunks'
 -chunk_res                                       Positions at which 'chunks' are applied.
 If there is more than one chunk file, specify indices for
                                                    the first file and then the second file, etc.
+-in:database                                     Path to rosetta databases.
+Default is based on location of rosetta executables.
+[PathVector]
 ```

 Tips